Eyewitness testimony: Weapons focus

+The first controlled experiment on weapons focus (I) was conducted by Elizabeth Loftus.
+Participants were shown slides of individuals in a fast-food restaurant, either (c) handing a check to the cashier or (g) pointing a gun at the cashier.
+Following this, participants were given a short retention interval, after which they completed a questionnaire, and were then shown a fair-perpetrator 12-person lineup.
+In the first experiment, the participant's memory was slightly worse.
+In the second, the assailant was correctly identified slightly less often in the weapon condition.
+The questionnaire and line-up results of experiment II showed those in the g group with worse memory, compared to the control-conditioned group.

 Systematic variables

 Type of questioning

 As early as 1900, psychologists like Alfred Binet recorded how the phrasing of questioning during an investigation could alter witness response.
 Binet believed people were highly susceptible to suggestion, and called for a better approach to questioning witnesses.

 A prime example of this is in the initial questioning process conducted by authorities.
 As an official investigation launches, police ask many questions ranging from race to weight of the perpetrator.
 All the information collected can be used to pull photographs of prime suspects or lead to a line up.
 If police suggest their own opinions, whether verbal or non-verbal, it can encourage a witness to change their mind or lead to guessing.

 Studies conducted by Crombag (1996) discovered that in an incident involving a crew attempting to return to the airport but were unable to maintain flight and crashed into an 11-story apartment building.
 Though no cameras caught the moment of impact on film, many news stations covered the tragedy with footage taken after impact.
 Ten months after the event, the researchers interviewed people about the crash.
 According to theories about flashbulb memory, the intense shock of the event should have made the memory of the event incredibly accurate.
 This same logic is often applied to those who witness a criminal act.
 To test this assumption, participants were asked questions that planted false information about the event.
-Fifty-five percent of subjects reported having watched the moment of impact on television, and recalled the moment the plane broke out in flames-even though it was impossible for them to have seen either of these occurrences.
+Fifty-five percent of subjects reported having watched the moment of impact on television and recalled the moment the plane broke out in flames-even though it was impossible for them to have seen either of these occurrences.
 One researcher remarked, "[V]ery critical sense would have made our subjects realize that the implanted information could not possibly be true.
 We are still at a loss as to why so few of them realized this."

 A survey of research on the matter confirm eyewitness testimony consistently changes over time and based on the type of questioning.
 The approach investigators and lawyers take in their questioning has repeatedly shown to alter eyewitness response.
 One study showed changing certain words and phrases resulted in an increase in overall estimations of witnesses.